acertio/mvp_gnap_privacy/Documentation.md

  1. target_identifier_random_number : random value only known by the Client.
  2. resourcesLocation : url of the protected resources that we want access to.

+In our implementation, the client has the possibility to request one/two tokens.

 #### Step 2 : [Transaction Response](https://oauth.xyz/transactionresponse/)
 Before the AS creates a unique interaction URL and returns it to the client ***(5)***.
 Note that the AS sends an http POST request to the Interact_Server ***(2)***: